May Sale. Ends May 26th

 How Exams Are Assessed

-Helpful Tip: If you want to understand exactly what examiners are looking for, the exam boards publish detailed mark schemes and examiner reports after each exam series.
-These documents, available on websites like AQA, Pearson Edexcel, and OCR, show precisely what earns marks and where students commonly lose them.
-They’re an invaluable resource for anyone preparing for exams or looking to improve their grade on a resit.
+💡 Helpful Tip: Exam boards publish detailed mark schemes and examiner reports after each exam series.
+These documents — available on AQA, Pearson Edexcel, and OCR — show precisely what earns marks and where students commonly lose them.
+They are an invaluable resource for anyone preparing for exams or looking to improve on a resit.

 What Different Grades Mean for Your Future